 Churn rates and customer loyalty go hand-in-hand.
 If customer retention is low, it is indicative of a problem with the company’s ability to build and maintain loyal customers.

-One way to track churn rate is to track how much traffic fails to return to the location after they visit.
+One way to track the churn rate is to track how much traffic fails to return to the location after they visit.
 In tracking this metric, it is equally important to know the personas of the customers, so churn rates aren’t calculated as higher than they truly are.
 Having the tools to identify and understand individual dining habits provides more accurate data.

 Marketers can employ various tactics to avoid losing customers and improve customer retention.
 One way is to quickly and effectively manage feedback.
 Online reviews are becoming ever more critical to solicit and digest, as they can be a key indicator of why a company’s churn rate is higher than it should be.

-Easily-deployable tools such as a Wi-Fi marketing platform can provide guests with the opportunity to give instantaneous feedback, with the capability to send negative feedback to your customer relationship management team and positive feedback to online review websites.
+Easily deployable tools such as a Wi-Fi marketing platform can provide guests with the opportunity to give instantaneous feedback, with the capability to send negative feedback to your customer relationship management team and positive feedback to online review websites.

 4. Net Promoter Score